10.5. Aggregation: Pointer Member Variables

 (a)(b)(c)(d)

-1. the operations may only take place in one direction: from the whole to the part
+1. The operations may only take place in one direction: from the whole to the part

-2. the whole object can send a message to the part object, which can respond to the message but cannot initiate message sending
+2. The whole object can send a message to the part object, which can respond to the message but cannot initiate message sending

-3. the whole "knows" about the part, but the part doesn't "know" about the whole
+3. The whole "knows" about the part, but the part doesn't "know" about the whole

-4. it is possible to navigate from the whole to the part object but not from the part to the whole
+4. It is possible to navigate from the whole to the part object but not from the part to the whole

 3. Binding Strength.
 The binding between the two objects is weak or loose because the part object exists outside the whole object and is only connected to it by a pointer (Figure 1).
 The strength of the binding implies the final two characteristics: